zwets/zwets.github.io/_posts/2016-08-18-opencl-on-a-dual-graphics-dell-m4800.md

 Number of platforms   0   # We haven't installed ICDs yet
 ```

-Package `ocl-icd-libopencl1` provides `libOpenCL`, the library against which OpenCL applications
-are linked.
-It provides the ICD Loader, the machinery that dynamically loads ICDs.
-The ICDs
-(installable client drivers) implement the vendor-specific interaction with the hardware.

-An ICD is defined by a file with extension `.icd` in directory `/etc/OpenCL/vendors`.
+Each ICD is defined by a file with extension `.icd` in directory `/etc/OpenCL/vendors`.
 The
 first line in the ICD file specifies the path to a shared library.
 The ICD Loader `dlopen`s
 this library when the platform is requested.
 Environment variables regulate the order of the
 platforms, the default platform, and the debugging level.
+See `man libOpenCL` for details.

 ## Installing ICDs